KellyPared/dash_dashboard/README.md

 ## Contributing
 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the project's GitHub repository.

+# SME's
+Developers capable of advance skills in data visualizations welcome also, experts in education interested in contributing data to analyze potential prediction models for students succeess based on students grades and a demographics.
+In addition, look into what makes a students successflul in Computer Science.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## Resources
 * Dash Documentation